awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 When you create an AWS KMS key, by default, you get a KMS key for symmetric encryption\.
 This is the basic and most commonly used type of KMS key\.

-In AWS KMS, a *symmetric encryption KMS key* represents a 256\-bit encryption key that never leaves AWS KMS unencrypted\.
+In AWS KMS, a *symmetric encryption KMS key* represents a 256\-bit AES\-GCM encryption key, except in China Regions, where it represents a 128\-bit SM4 encryption key\.
+Symmetric key material never leaves AWS KMS unencrypted\.
 To use a symmetric encryption KMS key, you must call AWS KMS\.
 Symmetric encryption keys are used in symmetric encryption, where the same key is used for encryption and decryption\.
 Unless your task explicitly requires asymmetric encryption, symmetric encryption KMS keys, which never leave AWS KMS unencrypted, are a good choice\.

 [AWS services that are integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration) use only symmetric encryption KMS keys to encrypt your data\.
 These services do not support encryption with asymmetric KMS keys\.
 For help determining whether a KMS key is symmetric or asymmetric, see [Identifying asymmetric KMS keys](find-symm-asymm.md)\.